Mark Amodei: Government spending

 In June 2025, Amodei was one of 4 House Republicans to vote against a $9.4 billion rescissions package backed by the Trump administration and the Department of Government Efficiency.

 Immigration

 Amodei voted for the Further Consolidated Appropriations Act of 2020, which authorized DHS to nearly double the available H-2B visas for the remainder of FY 2020.

 Amodei voted for the Consolidated Appropriations Act (H.R.
 1158), which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

 Amodei supports Deferred Action for Childhood Arrivals (DACA).

-In 2021, Amodei was one of 30 Republicans to vote to give legal status to illegal immigrant agricultural workers.

 In 2024, as chair of the Homeland Security subcommittee in the Appropriations Committee, Amodei cast doubt on the logistics of mass deportations for the incoming Trump administration, and suggested that long-settled illegal immigrants should be treated with leniency.

 Israel-Palestine

 Amodei voted to provide Israel with financial support following October 7 attacks.